crcn-archive/mojo-docs/articles/1. tutorial/3. Scaffolding/article.md

 });
 ```

-`Sections` are nice little helpers which allow you to specify sub-views in your view controller.
+`Sections` are nice helpers which allow you to specify sub-views in your view controller.
 They're great for breaking components into smaller, more manageable chunks of code.

 Next, we'll need to modify the main template again.
 Copy the following chunk of code into `views/main/index.pc`: